Preprojective algebra structure on skew-group algebras: Preprojective algebra structure on skew-group algebras

-Note that $R\#G$ is always $n$-Calabi-Yau, so the difficulty lies in finding a grading that gives $R\#G$ Gorenstein parameter $1$.
+Thus the difficulty lies in finding a grading that gives $R\#G$ Gorenstein parameter $1$.
 Again, this grading must have the property that the degree $0$ part is finite-dimensional, as we want it to be $(n-1)$-representation-infinite.
-This grading cannot be induced by putting the variables $x_1, \ldots, x_n$ in $R$ in some degree $a_1, \ldots, a_n$, respectively, and $G$ in degree $0$, since in this case the Gorenstein parameter would be $\sum_{1\leq i \leq n} a_i$. \\
+It cannot be induced by putting the variables $x_1, \ldots, x_n$ in $R$ in some degree $a_1, \ldots, a_n$, respectively, and the elements of $G$ in degree $0$, since in this case the Gorenstein parameter would be $\sum_{1\leq i \leq n} a_i$. \\

 The algebra structure of $R\#G$ is related to the McKay quiver of $G$.